hynek/structlog/.github/CONTRIBUTING.md

 However, you’ll probably want a more traditional environment as well.
 We highly recommend to develop using the latest Python release because we try to take advantage of modern features whenever possible.

-First create a [virtual environment](https://virtualenv.pypa.io/) so you don't break your system-wide Python installation in your preferred way.

 Get an up to date checkout of the *structlog* repository:

 ```console